BarKazzaz/react-html-code-viewer/README.md

 The optionnal `title` prop will be displayed at the left of the labels

-The optionnal `id` prop is added as a suffix so that radios in the component don't have the same name and id.
+The optionnal `id` prop defines the viewer id and is added as a suffix so that radios in the component don't have the same name and id

 If no `id` is given, a `v4.uuid` will be used but a conflict will occur between the server and the client in nextjs development